sir-dunxalot/ember-tooltips/README.md

 ## Actions

-Four actions are available for you to hook onto through the tooltip lifecycle:
+Four actions are available for you to hook onto through the tooltip/popover lifecycle:

 ```hbs
 {{tooltip-on-component